DannyQuah/DannyQuah.github.io/docs/index.md

 **In-progress manuscripts** or things freshly out:

+"<a href="https://DannyQuah.github.io/Storage/2022.06-Danny.Quah-Platform-Companies-Workers-Responses-LKYSPP.pdf">Platform Companies and Platform
+Workers: Price and Quantity Responses to Changing Cost</a>" (Jun 2022) What is a platform company, and how are platform workers not employees?
+In such a gig economy what are likely patterns of price pass-through if policies make platform workers more costly?

-"<a href="https://DannyQuah.github.io/Storage/2022.04-Danny.Quah-Roles-Evolution-Demand-Supply-MAS.pdf">The Roles of Central Banks --- Evolution, or Demand and Supply?</a>" (Apr 2022) // Trying to bring Kindleberger and Thucydides, or just demand and supply, to smooth out a narrative for central bank evolution, whether away from or remaining at a narrow Independence/Price Stability mandate.
+"<a href="https://DannyQuah.github.io/Storage/2022.04-Danny.Quah-Roles-Evolution-Demand-Supply-MAS-MRApr22_SF_C.pdf">The Roles of Central Banks --- Evolution, or Demand and Supply?</a>" (Apr 2022) // Trying to bring Kindleberger and Thucydides, or just demand and supply, to smooth out a narrative for central bank evolution, whether away from or remaining at a narrow Independence/Price Stability mandate.

 "Inequality is No Sufficient Statistic" // Technical paper (not yet uploaded) // <a href="https://DannyQuah.github.io/Storage/2021.07.03-Inequality-No-Sufficient-Statistic-IEA-Ridge-DQ.pdf">2021.07 IEA RIDGE slides</a> // <a href="https://DannyQuah.github.io/Storage/2021.05-Inequality-No-Sufficient-Statistic-DQ.pdf">2021.05 Nontechnical treatment</a> // <a href="https://DannyQuah.github.io/Storage/2021.02.25-Inequality-st-25feb-pA20-Danny.Quah.pdf">2021.02 Straits Times Commentary - Inequality: A tale of three countries</a>.
 The paper in 1 picture <img src="https://DannyQuah.github.io/Storage/2021.07.03-Inequality-No-Sufficient-Statistic-in-1-graph.png" alt="Inequality is No Sufficient Statistic, in 1 graph" />